 We will discover the fascinating history and geology of the Canadian Rockies in a presentation at the center.
 Today’s glacial landscape was carved over the last 2.9 million years, during which there have been many ice advances and retreats.
 We’ll learn from a local geologist about mountain building, the different layers of rock and what they mean, and how the geology of the Canadian Rockies differs from the American Rockies.
 A second presentation will introduce us to the Banff Centre, during which we will learn from a Banff Centre insider about the state-of-the-art design and architecture of the premises as well as the art, its resident artists and leaders.
 Afterwards, we’ll embark on an in-depth exploration of the center – the artists in residence, recreation facilities, exhibits, and more.

-At the center, we will enjoy a buffet meal.
+At the Banff Centre, we will enjoy a buffet meal.